Package 'eDNAjoint'

 Description

-This function implements a Bayesian model that integrates data from paired eDNA and traditional surveys, as described in Keller et al. (2022) https://doi.org/10.1002/eap.2561.
+This function implements a Bayesian model that integrates data from paired eDNA and traditional surveys, as described in Keller et al. (2022) <doi.org/10.1002/eap.2561>.
 The model estimates parameters including the expected species catch rate and the probability of false positive eDNA detection.
-This function allows for optional model variations, like inclusion of site-level covariates that scale the sensitivity of eDNA sampling relative to traditional sampling, as well as estimation of catchability coefficients when multiple traditional gear types are used.
+This function allows for optional model variations, like inclusion of site-level covariates that scale the sensitivity of eDNA sampling relative to traditional sampling, as well as estimation of gear scaling coefficients that scales the relative catchability of multiple traditional gear types.
 Model is implemented using Bayesian inference using the rstan package, which uses Hamiltonian Monte Carlo to simulate the posterior distributions.
 See more examples in the Package Vignette.

 Usage